hashicorp/terraform-provider-vsphere/website/docs/d/network.html.markdown

 * `name` - (Required) The name of the network.
 This can be a name or path.
 * `datacenter_id` - (Optional) The [managed object reference
   ID][docs-about-morefs] of the datacenter the network is located in.
-This can be omitted if the search path used in `name` is an absolute path, or if there is only one datacenter in the vSphere infrastructure.
+This can be omitted if the search path used in `name` is an absolute path.
+For default datacenters, use the id attribute from an empty `vsphere_datacenter` data source.

 [docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider